joshmaxsilverman/joshmaxsilverman.github.io/_posts/2022-02-06-rotating-light.md

 ### One polarizer

 The polarization state of a photon is a vector we can look at from any perspective we like.
-For example, we can think of an arbitrary photon in the basis of vertical and horizontal polarization, e.g.
+For example, we can think of an arbitrary photon in the basis of horizontal and vertical polarization, e.g.

-$$ \lvert\gamma\rangle = \alpha\lvert\uparrow\rangle + \beta\lvert\downarrow\rangle. $$
+$$ \lvert\gamma\rangle = \alpha\lvert\rightarrow\rangle + \beta\lvert\uparrow\rangle. $$

 When the photon passes through a polarized filter, the component that's perpendicular to the polarizer is extinguished.